Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Results

-To assess the model capacity to sustain complex stimulus-evoked dynamics, we applied \num{200} independent brief (\qty{2}{\ms}) perturbations to the right superior parietal (rSP) nodes in both TUN and DEF configurations.
-The resulting evoked activity revealed striking differences between the two.
-In the TUN configuration, the average post-stimulus voltage exhibited richer and less stereotyped dynamics (Fig.~\ref{fig:fig_6}A), compared to the more uniform and rapidly decaying responses observed in the DEF configuration (Fig.~\ref{fig:fig_6}B).
+To assess the model capacity to sustain complex stimulus-evoked dynamics, we apply \num{200} independent brief (\qty{2}{\ms}) perturbations to the right superior parietal (rSP) nodes in both TUN and DEF configurations.
+The resulting evoked activity reveals striking differences between the two: in the TUN configuration, the average post-stimulus voltage exhibits richer and less stereotyped dynamics (Fig.~\ref{fig:fig_6}A), compared to the more uniform and rapidly decaying responses observed in the DEF configuration (Fig.~\ref{fig:fig_6}B).

-To characterize the spatio-temporal profile of the evoked activity, we derived a binary spatio-temporal matrix of significant activations (see Sec.~\ref{subsubsec:complex_metrics} for details).
-In TUN, significant activity was sustained over a broader temporal and spatial window (Fig.~\ref{fig:fig_6}C), whereas in DEF it remained spatio-temporally confined to the immediate post-stimulus period and to the surroundings of the perturbed region (Fig.~\ref{fig:fig_6}D).
-The prolonged perturbation effects in the TUN configuration cannot be explained solely by the reduction of the timescale parameter: while $t_{\mathrm{scale}}$ decreases by less than half (from \num{1.0} to \num{0.6}) compared to DEF, perturbations in TUN persist nearly four times longer.
-The broader spatial extent of the TUN response became especially evident when the number of significant activations was reported onto the brain maps, suggesting that in TUN the stimulus propagated far from the stimulation site, recruiting distant regions of the network (Fig.~\ref{fig:fig_6}E).
-In contrast, the DEF response remained tightly localized around the stimulation site (Fig.~\ref{fig:fig_6}F).
+To characterize the spatio-temporal profile of the evoked activity, we derive a binary spatio-temporal matrix of significant activations (see Sec.~\ref{subsubsec:mat_meth:metrics:complexity_metrics} for details).
+In TUN, the evoked activity is sustained over a broader temporal and spatial window (Fig.~\ref{fig:fig_6}C), whereas in DEF it remains spatio-temporally confined to the immediate post-stimulus period and to the surroundings of the perturbed region (Fig.~\ref{fig:fig_6}D).
+The prolonged perturbation effects in the TUN configuration cannot be explained solely by the reduction of the timescale parameter: while $t_{\mathrm{scale}}$ decreases by less than half (from \num{1.0} to \num{0.6}) compared to DEF, perturbations in TUN persist nearly \num{2.5} times longer.
+The broader spatial extent of the TUN response becomes especially evident when the number of significant activations is reported onto the brain maps, suggesting that in TUN the stimulus propagates far from the stimulation site, recruiting distant regions of the network (Fig.~\ref{fig:fig_6}E).
+In contrast, the DEF response remains tightly localized around the stimulation site (Fig.~\ref{fig:fig_6}F).